-I have fished all over the world; Austria, Slovenia, Belgium, Sweden, Poland, New Zealand, USA and Canada.
-I am proud and very honoured to have become a Basic Level Instructor with FFM in November 2013.
+Dave has fished all over the world; Austria, Slovenia, Belgium, Sweden, Poland, New Zealand, USA and Canada.
+Dave is proud and very honoured to have become a Basic Level Instructor with FFM in November 2013.

 Massimo is one of the most talented fly fishermen in Italy.
-He was a student of Roberto Pragliola with his thirty years of experience has become a point of reference in fly casting in Italy and abroad.
+He was a student of Roberto Pragliola before developing his own style of Italian Casting.
+With his thirty years of experience Massimo has become a point of reference in fly casting in Italy and abroad.
 He collaborates with some of the most important Italian fishing magazines like Fly Fishing, Fly Line and Pescare.
 He has written a book called “Torrenti & Dry Fly” a book on dry fly fishing in small streams, which comes with a tuition DVD.

 Today Massimo is a technical consultant and marketing spokesperson for many rod manufacturers for whom he has designed various pieces of equipment.